prettyflyforabeeguy/DimeTicker/README.md

 https://shop.pimoroni.com/products/inky-phat?variant=12549254217811 </br>
 https://www.adafruit.com/product/3743

-This little app currently supports Dimecoin, Bitcoin, and Ethereum.</br>
+This little app currently supports <a href="https://www.dimecoinnetwork.com">Dimecoin</a>, Bitcoin, and Ethereum.</br>
 The coin prices are updated every 10 minutes.

 1. Attach the Inky device to your Raspberry Pi and make sure SPI is enabled: sudo raspi-config